monsoonmaelstrom/book2/book2.md

 ### 8 - Reasons I Drink ^^2900 words^^

 The days on ship go by in a monotonous succession, where one day is much the same as the next.
-My mother insists that everyone gets together each day, typically in the galley, away from the crew, so she can teach them.
+My mother insists everyone gets together each day, typically in the galley, away from the crew, so she can teach them.
 Or us?
 Or me?
 At this point, I’m not even sure who the target of these lessons is.
 It’s more nonsense with the energy meridians, except I think it’s percolating into my subconscious and it’s starting to make a terrifying kind of sense.
 I can feel my own energy meridians, and I think I can feel how they could be manipulated, and it’s like this whole realm of untapped magical potential.
 It’s making me nervous.
 Like I need even more power.
 I want to tell her to stop before some invisible line is crossed.
 I want to scream it at her until she shuts up, but I can’t.
 So instead, I sit there every day listening, and my anxiety swells.

 I’m sure Liam has noticed, but I don’t think I can explain this growing dread—the unease that has me steps away from a panic attack every second I’m awake.
 Liam and Alex have been talking about it.
 About me.
 And about Davy.
 Davy’s been withdrawn since his mother appeared, and we’ve spent more than our fair share of nights atop the main yard, sitting together in silence.
 Usually drinking.
 Occasionally not.
 Lewis has given up and told the rest of the crew to leave us be.
 I think he’s decided it’s the safest course of action for all parties.
 He’s not wrong.

 I know Liam and Alex both want us to talk.
 But neither Davy nor I want to.
 Or are ready to.
 Or able to.

 We’re all a little frustrated with each other, and the close quarters aren’t helping.
 I think everyone else is experiencing their own mixture of boredom and frustration too.
 Frustration with my mother’s classes.
 Frustration with each other.
 Boredom due to the sameness of every day.
-We still have at least another two weeks.
+We have at least another two weeks.
 We all need some space to think and a little room to breathe.
 And with the exception of the time Davy and I are spending sitting in the rigging, we’re not getting it.

 ----